taycaldwell/whos-that-champion/README.md

 We have collected data from over 85,000 URF mode games, so you're sure to get a unique match every time you play.

-PS: URF Version is the first and probably only version of "Who's That Champion?" ever.
-There will never and can never be a version better than URF.
+PS: URF Version is the first version of "Who's That Champion?".
+No other versions exist.
+Sorry?

 ### Demo
 The web app can be found here: